 Instructions

-- Drain the excess water and press the tofu (using a tofu press or a heavy skillet / book) for at least 15 minutes, then pat dry and cut into cubes.
-In a medium bowl, mix together cornstarch, salt, pepper, and five-spice powder.
-Toss the tofu cubes until evenly coated.
+- Drain the excess water and press the tofu (using a tofu press, heavy skillet or. a book) for at least 15 minutes, then pat dry and cut into cubes.

 - Heat the oil in a large skillet over medium-high heat.
 Add the tofu and pan-fry for 3–4 minutes per side until golden and crispy.
 Remove and drain on a paper towel–lined plate.